 Short-term borrowings from affiliates are unsecured, bear interest at prevailing market rates and are payable on demand.
-Such balances consist primarily of intercompany funding from the Ultimate Parent as well as other intercompany payables which settle in the normal course of business.
+The balances consist of intercompany funding from the Ultimate Parent.

 The Company has a revolving credit facility ("credit agreement") with the Ultimate Parent that is an open line of credit to be paid on demand.
-At June 30, 2015, the Company had \$3 outstanding under the credit agreement.
+At June 30, 2016, the Company had \$25 outstanding under the credit agreement.